-Azerbaijan, also known as the Republic Azerbaijan, is located at the crossroads between Asia and Eastern Europe near the Caspian Sea.
-Her immediate neighbors include Russia to the north, Armenia to the west, Iran to the south and Georgia and Turkey to the northwest.
+Azerbaijan, also known as the Republic of Azerbaijan, is located at the crossroads between Asia and Eastern Europe near the Caspian Sea.
+Her immediate neighbors include Russia to the north, Armenia to the west, Iran to the south, and Georgia and Turkey to the northwest.
 A large majority of Azerbaijan population is Turkish, with a rich and diverse cultural heritage.
 With a culture that dates back to the Macedonian and Persian empires, Azerbaijan today is an independent country struggling for her place as a global economic and social structure.
 From the Caucasus mountain ranges to the Caspian Sea to her valleys and coastlines, Azerbaijan is a beautiful country, home to a number of national parks and state reserves.

 The healthcare system in Azerbaijan today is still uncomfortably close to decades-old Soviet Union healthcare delivery systems.
 Small doctor-to-patient ratios prevent a large number of rural Azerbaijan citizens from accessing adequate health care, high-tech emergency care treatments, or preventive medical care.